JoshMcKin/em_aws/README.md

 Add the following to your aws.rb initializer:

-    require 'aws-sdk-v1'
-    require 'aws/core/http/em_http_handler'
+    require 'em-aws'
-    AWS.config(
-    :http_handler => AWS::Http::EMHttpHandler.new(
+    AWS.config( :http_handler => EM::AWS::HttpHandler.new )
-         :proxy => { :host => '127.0.0.1',  # proxy address
-            :port => 9000,                  # proxy port
-            :type => :socks5 },
-       :pool_size => 20,   # Default is 0, set to > 0 to enable pooling
-       :async => false))   # If set to true all requests are handle asynchronously
-                           # and initially return nil

 You are done.

 All requests to AWS will use EM-Synchrony's implementation of em-http-request for non-block HTTP requests and fiber management.
 See [EM-HTTP-Request](https://github.com/igrigorik/em-http-request/wiki/Issuing-Requests#available-connection--request-parameters) for all client options

-## Connection Pooling (keep-alive)
+## Connection Pooling (w/keep-alive)

-We use [HotTub](https://github.com/JoshMcKin/hot_tub) to manage connection pooling.
-To enable connection pooling set the :pool_size to anything greater than 0.
-By default :inactivity_timeout is set to 0 which will leave the connection open for as long as the client allows.
-Connects are created lazy, so pools grow until they meet the set pool size.
+We use [EM-HotTub](https://github.com/JoshMcKin/em-hot_tub) to manage connection pooling.
+To enable connection pooling set the :pool_size to anything greater than 1, default is 5.
+By default :inactivity_timeout is set to 0 which will leave the connection open for as long as the AWS allows.
+Connections are created lazy, so pools grows to meet concurrency.
+If we need to limit our total number of connections we can set :max_size.
+HotTub will reap connections down to :pool_size when load dies.

-    require 'aws-sdk-v1'
-    require 'aws/core/http/em_http_handler'
+    require 'em-aws'
     AWS.config(
-      :http_handler => AWS::Http::EMHttpHandler.new({
+      :http_handler => EM::AWS::HttpHandler.new({
-        :pool_size => 20,
+        :pool_size => 20, # default is 5, setting to 1 disables pool
-        :inactivity_timeout => 0, # number of seconds to timeout stale connections in the pool, :never_block => true) # if we run out of connections, create a new one )
+    )

 ## Streaming